blaine-t/codenames/README.md

 ## Game

-For R1 we didn't want to prioritize having a functional game over working account and lobby functionality so we decided to make a dummy version with just styling that is available to view at https://codenames.traudt.dev/protected/game.
+For R2 we finished up implementing the game and now (hopefully) have a fully featured game available at https://codenames.traudt.dev

 ## Our Team